 We were invited there for lunch two days ago, and got a tour of this exclusive club.
 If we are asked to sum up the club in a utilitarian way, one would say that Manila House is a place that houses five restaurants and several function rooms.
 But Manila House is much more than a 5-Star hotel minus the accommodation.
 It is exclusive, so that you will only mingle with people with significance.
 It has taste in design, food offering, and the activities that it organizes for its members.

 To get to Manila House, you can either enter the lobby located to the left of a restaurant called Green Pastures on the ground floor of the Net Park building along 5th Avenue, or go to a lift accessed through a guarded corridor that is situated across Caravan Black, a cafe also on the ground floor of the Net Park building.
 Take either lift to the 8th floor.

 When you get out of the lift, you will find yourself in a hallway that is painted red.
 Turn left, and you will see what is shown in the featured photo.
 It is a place for members to lounge before going to the main restaurant, which has a tropical feel to it (a lot of greenery and wooden parrots) and serves 'continental' food.

-The largest restaurant of Manila Club serves 'continental food', which, to common people, means western food
+The largest restaurant of Manila House serves 'continental food', which, to common people, means western food.

 Photo above: This restaurant serves Filipino food.